 FOF #1308 – Happiness for the Holidays

-Every year in the U.S., thousands of teens commit suicide due to bullying over being perceived as LBGT or as outsiders.
-The holidays, with all its pressures and unrealistic expectations can leave many with feelings of isolation and despair.
+The holidays, with all its pressures & expectations can leave many with feelings of isolation and despair.
 What’s the best way to get through it all?

 Comments